publicmap/amche-goa/config/README.md

-# Amche Goa Map Configuration Guide
+# Map and Layer Configuration Guide

 This document explains how to create and test your own custom map configuration for Amche Goa.